Yupsecous/ethereum-indexer/README.md

 -   `crates/indexer-cli`: A command-line interface for interacting with the indexer.
 -   `crates/indexer-server`: A web server exposing the indexer's functionality via a REST API.
 -   `front`: A web application for displaying the collected data in a human-readable format.

-For a deeper dive into the technical design, see the [architecture documentation](./docs/ARCHITECTURE.md).

 ## Documentation